OPS-E2E-PPE/VBA-Docs/api/Word.mailmergedatafields.md

 ---
-title: MailMergeDataFields object (Word) ms.prod: word ms.assetid: a660288d-1a2c-53ec-20d2-c52353be90c8
+title: MailMergeDataFields object (Word) ms.assetid: a660288d-1a2c-53ec-20d2-c52353be90c8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # MailMergeDataFields object (Word)

 A collection of **[MailMergeDataField](Word.MailMergeDataField.md)** objects that represent the data fields in a mail merge data source.

 ## Remarks

 Use the **DataFields** property to return the **MailMergeDataFields** collection.
 The following example displays the names of all the fields in the attached data source.

 ```vb